-The Princeton-Mellon Initiative in Architecture, Urbanism, and the Humanities together with the Humanities Council at Princeton University are seeking visiting postdoctoral research associates or more senior applications and/or visiting associate professional specialists or more senior professional specialists for the 2018-19 academic year.
+The Princeton-Mellon Initiative in Architecture, Urbanism, and the Humanities is seeking visiting postdoctoral research associates or more senior applications and/or visiting associate professional specialists or more senior professional specialists for the 2019-20 academic year.

 We will accept applications from those who have earned a Ph.D. in any discipline (or those who expect to earn their doctorate before September 2019), or a terminal Master's degree in architecture, planning, or related practice discipline, and will be on leave from their home institution for the period of the fellowship.
-Applicants must apply online and submit a cover letter, vita, 500-word description of a proposed course, brief (chapter or article-length) writing sample, 1,000 word description of a research project, and contact information for three references by February 1, 2018 for full consideration to https://www.princeton.edu/acad-positions/position/9801.
+Applicants must apply online and submit a cover letter, vita, 500-word description of a proposed course, brief (chapter or article-length) single-authored writing sample, 1,000-word description of a research project, and contact information for three references by January 15, 2019 for full consideration to https://www.princeton.edu/acad-positions/position/9801.
 Please indicate your specific area of interest in the application dropdown.

 The Mellon Fellow will receive up to $75,000 for a 10-month academic year salary for 2019-20, plus benefits.
 On rare occasions, appointments for less than one year will be considered.
 There is a modest Fellow's fund for initiating programs.
 One need not be a U.S. citizen to apply.
-Visiting appointment rank will be determined based on the applicant's qualifications at the time of appointment.
+Appointment rank will be determined based on the applicant's qualifications at the time of appointment.
 This position is subject to the University's background check policy.

 About Princeton University